codemonkeyredacted/Identity-Transition-Ansible/README.md

 # Identity-Transition-Ansible

+These Ansible playbooks allow you to easily migrate identities between your production validator and a standby node.
+The purpose of this repository is to share an easy-to-use, pre-built script to maintain 100% uptime and ensure the health of the Solana network.

 Ensure you set the following variables:

 1. Within inventory.ini input your IP for voting_validator (Current PROD Validator) and input your IP for hotspare_target (Current Hot Spare on Standby)